-an Android/iOS orienteering app that provides GPS based punching
+MapRun is an Android/iOS orienteering app that provides GPS based

 When you start the app, you will see the home screen, similar to this image.
-When you run the app for the first time, you should select the "Name" tab, and fill in your "User Details".
-All fields need some value.
+When you run the app for the first time, you should select the "User Profile" tab, and fill in your "User Details".
+Ideally all fields need some value.

 The various tabs provide access to the following features (with more details on key operations given below):